Oranga Tamariki: Issues at youth justice facilities

+On 10 November 2025, a 15-year old youth at Korowai Manaaki Youth Justice residence in Wiri, Auckland was charged with assaulting a staff member with a weapon.
+In mid-December 2025, Police recaptured a teenager who had absconded from the Te Puna Wai o Tuhinapo facility in Rolleston.
+Oranga Tamariki announced that it would conduct a review into how the teenager had escaped.

+On 10 April 2026, several youths climbed onto the roof of a building at the Korowai Manaaki Youth Justice Residence, damaging a water pipe.
+Police, Oranga Tamariki and Fire and Emergency New Zealand responded to the incident.
+By the following day, the youths had climbed down.

 2024 Ombudsman's review

 On 21 February 2024, the Chief Ombudsman Peter Boshier released a report, entitled "Children in care: complaints to the Ombudsman 2019-2023," that criticised the Ministry for repeatedly failing to follow its own laws and regulations.
 Boshier called on the Government to make large scale changes to Oranga Tamariki.
 His review outlined over 2,000 complaints and enquiries around the Ministry for the past four years.
 Key issues identified in Boshier's report included that young people had not been listened to when they complained about issues, reports of concern were not adequately addressed, failure to engage with Māori in a culturally appropriate way, inadequate communication and support for parents, insufficient consultation with disabled parents and children and incorrect information being provided to the Family Courts.
 The Ombudsman recommended several changes including an organisation-wide quality improvement plan, educating staff about legislations and policies, improved the quality of information in decision-making, more training and supervision, regular tracking and reporting, and improving record keeping.
 Boshier said that Oranga Tamariki needed a detailed timeline to implement these changes.
 He also acknowledged that the Ministry had implemented several changes following his investigations including a requirement for an accurate analysis of the risks and benefits of placements in Oranga Tamariki's court documents.

 The Ombudsman's report accompanied a critical Oranga Tamariki report which found that the number of children who had been abused or neglected in its care had risen from 450 in 2022 to over 500 in 2023.
 2,424 reports of concern had also been filed in 2023.
 In response, Minister for Children Karen Chhour welcomed the report and stated that she wanted to set clear priorites for Oranga Tamariki and to provide frontline staff with resources needed to do their job.
 "Voyce - Whakarongo Mai" spokesperson Tupua Urlich expressed skepticism that the report would lead to a change in Oranga Tamariki's practices given the Ministry's track record of ignoring its own procedures.